P-Card (Policy 6140)

 a.
 Departments may request P-Cards for their employees as necessary for business.

-(i.)
-Cardholders are to review and sign a Cardholder User Agreement upon card issuance and with each subsequent account renewal.
+c.
+Cardholders must review and sign a Cardholder Certification and User Agreement upon card issuance and with each subsequent account renewal.

 3.2 Changes to Existing P-Card Accounts